-The improved funding position has resulted in many Employers paying lower contribution rates from 1 April 2023 which will reduce the income from contributions over the next 3 years.
-The Fund has forecast a positive cashflow for 2023 - 2024 and a negative cashflow of £4 million for 2024 - 2025, which can be met through surplus cash in the form of income from investments.
+The improved funding position at the March 2022 valuation has resulted in many Employers paying lower contribution rates from 1 April 2023 which will reduce the income from contributions over the next 3 years.
+The Fund has forecast a positive cashflow for 2024 - 2025 and a negative cashflow of £5 million for 2025 - 2026, which can be met through surplus cash in the form of income from investments.